currenguy/a3_spring2020_cpsc350/README.md

   - If a closing delimiter appears first, the checker will provide the line of the unexpected opening delimiter.
-  - If the checker reaches the end of the file with unbalanced delimiters, it will state the last line needs to match the last stored opening delimiter.
+  - If the checker reaches the end of the file with unbalanced delimiters, it will state that the end of the file needs to match the last stored opening delimiter.

 ## 4. REFERENCES
 - Data Structures & Algorithms